Early dark energy constraints with late-time expansion marginalization: Dark Energy Models

-where the function $\bar{\omega}_0$ depends on a parameter $\Theta_i$ and is given in \cite{fluidEDE}.
+which follows from averaging both background and perturbations of the scalar field over its fast oscillations around the minimum of the potential.

+The function $\bar{\omega}_0$ depends on an parameter $\Theta_i$, which is related to the scalar field initial value by $\Theta_i = \phi_i/f$.
+Although this is a fluid model, it reproduces the oscillation-averaged behavior of the axion-like scalar field and therefore both models have the same number of parameters \cite{fluidEDE}.

 In summary, the effective fluid description of EDE is characterized by three parameters: $z_c$, $f_{\mathrm{EDE}}(z_c)$ (which, for brevity, we will refer to as $f_{\mathrm{EDE}}$) and $\Theta_i$, which fixes the effective sound speed $c_s$.
 In the following we will mostly use the effective fluid description of EDE and we will briefly compare our results with a field theoretical description of EDE using both the axion-inspired and the "Rock 'n' Roll" models.

-The background and linear perturbation equations for the EDE models have been incorporated in the Einstein-Boltzmann code \verb|CAMB|\footnote{ \url{github.com/cmbant/CAMB}}.
+The background and linear perturbation equations for the EDE models have been incorporated in the Einstein-Boltzmann code \textsc{camb}\footnote{ \url{github.com/cmbant/CAMB}}.
 For the scalar field evolution, we set the initial value of the field, $\phi_i$ at $a = 10^{-7}$, when the field is still frozen.
-When comparing results from the scalar field with the effective fluid descriptions of EDE we use a shooting method implemented in \verb|CAMB| to transform the potential parameters $m$ and $f$ (or $V_0$ and $\phi_i$ in the Rock 'n' Roll model) into the effective fluid parameters $z_c$ and $f_{\mathrm{EDE}}$.
+When comparing results from the scalar field with the effective fluid description of EDE we use a shooting method implemented in \textsc{camb} to transform the potential parameters $m$ and $f$ (or $V_0$ and $\phi_i$ in the Rock 'n' Roll model) into the effective fluid parameters $z_c$ and $f_{\mathrm{EDE}}$.